mathquill/mathquill/docs/Getting_Started.md

 </script>
 ```

-## Editable Math
+## Editable Math Fields

-To create an editable math field, call [`MQ.MathField`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#mqmathfieldhtml_element-config) with the HTML element and the [config](http://mathquill.readthedocs.org/en/latest/Config/).
-The following example shows a mathfield created on the answer span with a handler to check the answer every time an edit may occur.
+To create an editable math field, call [`MQ.MathField()`](http://mathquill.readthedocs.org/en/latest/Api_Methods/#mqmathfieldhtml_element-config) on an HTML element and, optionally, a [config options object](http://mathquill.readthedocs.org/en/latest/Config/).
+The following example features a math field with a handler to check the answer every time an edit may have occurred:
 ```html
 <p><span id="answer">x=</span></p>